 Day 3 Lumsden – Te Anau

-In our support vehicle we head towards the Eyre Mountains to the stunning Mavora Lakes, nestled between the Livingston and Thomson Mountains, where a stunning bike ride through beech forest alongside the picture perfect lakes awaits (15kms).
-Enjoy the views over morning tea before cycling down the valley towards Centre Hill (18kms).
-We transfer to the trail at Centre Hill and continue cycling the Around the Mountains trail to Mossburn (20km).
+In our support vehicle we head towards the Eyre Mountains to the stunning Mavora Lakes, nestled between the Livingston and Thomson Mountains.
+Enjoy a stunning bike ride through beech forest alongside the picture perfect lakes (15kms).
+Take in the views over morning tea before cycling down the valley towards Centre Hill (18kms).
+We transfer to the trail at Centre Hill and continue cycling the Around the Mountains cycle trail to Mossburn (20km).
 Here we finish riding for the day and load up the vehicle to transfer a short distance to the town of Te Anau, nestled on the edge of the Fiordland National Park.
 In Te Anau, settle into your accommodation for the next two evenings and explore the town.

 Cycle Distance: 53km

 We take a break from the Around the Mountains Trail today and spend the day exploring the beautiful towns of Te Anau and Manapouri, on the edge of the Fiordland National Park.
 Take a side trip to the quaint settlement of Manapouri.
 The views over Lake Manapouri to the Kepler Mountains beyond will take your breath away and if conditions allow, a swim in the lake may be called for.
 There is the option of cycling towards Manapouri to Rainbow Reach and return (40km), part of which follows a bike trail beside the scenic Waiau River.
 In Te Anau there is time to take an optional walk around the side of Lake Te Anau on the Kepler Track, do an optional boat ride across the lake, or simply relax and take in the views.